better-dem/better-dem.github.io/index.md

 ## Our Mission

-The Better Democracy Network is a Washington State nonprofit organization trying to improve the connection between citizens and their government.
+Better Democracy Network is a Washington State nonprofit organization trying to improve the connection between citizens and their government.

-BetterDem's activities include:
+Our activities include:
 <ul>
 <li>We create educational content about how to interact with government at local, state, and federal levels.</li>
 <li>We provide ordinary citizens with free and personalized recommendations for events, tools, and other opportunities to participate in government.</li>